tsfpga/tsfpga/doc/sphinx/simulation.rst

 As far as simulations go tsfpga can be seen as layer on top of VUnit. tsfpga helps manage the inputs to your simulation project: source files, test benches, :ref:`test configurations <local_configuration>`, :ref:`register code generation <registers>`, :ref:`IP cores <vivado_ip_cores>`, :ref:`simlib <vivado_simlib>`,...
-As such all features of VUnit are available as they are, and all simulators are supported (ghdl as well as commercial).
+All features of VUnit are available as they are, and all simulators are supported (ghdl as well as commercial).